-The performance order for the finals will be the reverse order of the placement from semi-finals, taking into account that only one team per country may compete at the finals.
+The performance order for the finals will be the reverse order of the placement from semi-finals.

 2.17.
 Finality of Decisions

 By participating in this championship, each team agrees that judges' decisions are final and will not be subject for review.
 Each team acknowledges the necessity for the judges to make prompt and fair decisions in this competition and each team therefore expressly waives any legal, equitable, administrative or procedural review of such decisions.